Ready to Get Cooking?

 There is a very famous Hungarian stew called goulash, but Egyptian goulash is totally different.

 The Egyptian goulash (phyllo sausage & cheese pie) is crunchy, crispy and golden brown on the outside, with the sausage mixed with onions, cheese, and olives inside.
-And the milk/egg soak that the pie gets before baking, and goes through the knife cuts you make, gives it a little gooeyness in the center.
+And the milk/egg soak that the pie gets before baking, and goes through the knife cuts you make, gives it a little gooeyness in the centre.
 So easy to make and absolutely delicious!
 Such a must-try treat!

-My son’s best friend and his mom are Egyptian and they made an Egyptian Goulash for my son.
+My son’s best friend and his mom are Egyptian, and they made an Egyptian Goulash for my son.
 When my son gave me a piece of this crispy, flaky phyllo pie they made, I loved it and asked for the recipe.
 Thanks, Michael Girgis and Mary Ishak for the recipe and delicious dish.
 Their recipe was stuffed with pepperoni and basturma.
 I adapted it using the delicious Colombian Chorizo from the DuBrazil store.
 Thanks, DuBrazil for the Colombian Chorizo.

 This Mediterranean dish is a great breakfast, brunch, lunch or easy dinner or holiday dish with a significant wow factor!